quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part26_The_Bellman_Err.md

 Background context: The text points out that there can be multiple minimal-BE value functions, depending on the MDP.
 For the first example, this is straightforward, but for the second, it requires a different solution to minimize BE.
 :p What does the concept of minimal-BE value function imply in these examples?
 ??x
 The concept implies finding the best possible value function that minimizes the overall error (BE) across all states and actions.
-For the first MDP, \( v = 0 \) is already optimal; for the second, it suggests a different approach to minimize BE. x??
+For the first MDP, $v = 0$ is already optimal; for the second, it suggests a different approach to minimize BE. x??

 ---